Stripe users in Australia can accept BECS Direct Debit payments from customers with an Australian bank account.

-Unlike credit card disputes, all BECS Direct Debit disputes are final, and there is no appeals process.
-If a customer successfully disputes a payment, you must reach out to them if you would like to resolve the situation.
-If you’re able to come to an arrangement and your customer is willing to return the funds to you, they need to make a new payment.
+Unlike credit card disputes, all BECS Direct Debit disputes are final and can’t be appealed.
+If a customer successfully disputes a payment, contact them to resolve the situation.
+If you can come to an agreement and your customer is willing to return the funds to you, they need to make a new payment.

-During the payment flow, businesses must collect a mandate which gives them an authorization to debit the account.
-In the BECS Direct Debit system, these mandates are called Direct Debit Requests or DDRs.
+During the payment process, businesses must collect a mandate that authorizes them to debit the account.
+In the BECS Direct Debit system, these mandates are called Direct Debit Requests, or DDRs.

-Bank account holders can at all times request the cancellation of active mandates.
-To cancel a mandate, a bank account holder must either reach out to the party they established the mandate with, or to their bank.
-Canceling a mandate invalidates any future debit requests that you issue using this mandate.
-If you wish to accept additional payments from your customer, you need to establish a new mandate with them.
+Bank account holders can request the cancellation of active mandates at any time.
+To cancel a mandate, a bank account holder must either contact their bank or the party they established the mandate with.
+Canceling a mandate invalidates any future debit requests that you issue using it.
+If you want to accept additional payments from your customer, establish a new mandate with them.